A topic from the subject of Titration in Chemistry.

 Procedure:

-1. Add 2-3 drops of phenolphthalein indicator to the NaOH solution.
+1. Add 2-3 drops of phenolphthalein indicator to the NaOH solution in the Erlenmeyer flask.

-1. Slowly add the HCl solution from the burette to the NaOH solution while swirling the flask constantly.
+1. Slowly add the HCl solution from the burette to the NaOH solution in the flask while swirling the flask constantly (or using a magnetic stirrer).

-1. The endpoint is reached when the solution turns a faint pink color and remains so for 30 seconds.
+1. The endpoint is reached when the addition of a single drop of HCl causes a persistent faint pink color that persists for at least 30 seconds.
+Record the final volume of HCl in the burette.

-Step 5: Calculate the pH of the solution at the endpoint.
+Step 6: Calculate the pH at the equivalence point.

 Significance: